 “The move for Brent does make the picture look better,” Mattias Westman, managing director of Prosperity Capital Management, the largest Russia-focused equity investor with about $4 billion under management, said in a phone interview from London yesterday.
 “The risk of a terrible scenario in Europe seems to be receding, and the ECB seems ready to do something that could embolden markets.”

-The Market Vectors Russia ETF (RSX), the biggest U.S. exchange- traded fund that holds Russian shares, surged to the highest level in two months, adding 3.3 percent to $27.34.
+The Market Vectors Russia ETF (RSX:US), the biggest U.S. exchange- traded fund that holds Russian shares, surged to the highest level in two months, adding 3.3 percent to $27.34.
 The RTS Volatility Index, which measures expected swings in the index futures, rose for a second day, increasing 2.4 percent to 33.70.

 Sberbank rose 4.4 percent to $11.40, extending its gain to 13 percent since European leaders agreed on June 29 to ease repayment rules for troubled euro zone banks.
 Euro-area policy eased repayment rules for emergency loans to Spanish banks last week and relaxed conditions on potential help for Italy.